mstksg/inCode/copy/entries/type-levels.md

 itself.

 Let's re-use our `Entry` type, but interpret an `Entry n a` as a value of type `a` with a weight `n`.
-Now, we'll again let Conor McBride be our guide and ask the same question we asked before: what "type-safe" operation do we want, and what minimal phantom types do we need to allow this type-safe operation?
+Now, we'll again "let McBride be our guide" and ask the same question we asked before: what "type-safe" operation do we want, and what minimal phantom types do we need to allow this type-safe operation?
 In our case, we want to *insert* into our bounded weighted list in a safe way, to